-- 1- Press NEW GAME KEY and set up pieces in their initial positions. - 2- Move your King pawn forward 2 squares (E2-E4) and wait for computer to respond - then make the computer's move. - 3- Press the PROBLEM KEY computer now shows location of white King. - 4- Now press the Key adjacent to the pawn symbol (MOVE).
-Note that the 2 LED and A-H LED's (except for E File) are lit steadily to show the location of the white pawns on row 2.
-Press the Key next to the pawn symbol again, and the 4 and E LEDs will be lit to show the pawn you moved. - 5- Press the Key next to the pawn symbol again, and the computer will show the location of the pawn the computer moved EXCEPT the file LED will be flashing to signify the pawn is black. - 6- Press the Key next to the pawn symbol again, and the 7 LED will light with the File LEDs flashing to show the location of the rest of the computer's pawns. - 7- Now press down on square H7.
-Note that the H and 7 LEDs goes out.
+- 1 Press NEW GAME KEY and set up pieces in their initial positions. - 2 Move your King pawn forward 2 squares (E2-E4) and wait for computer to respond then make the computer's move. - 3 Press the PROBLEM KEY computer now shows location of white King. - 4 Now press the Key adjacent to the pawn symbol (MOVE).
+Note that the 2 LED and A-H LED's (except for E File) are lit steadily.
+Press the Key next to the pawn symbol again, and the 4 and E LEDs will be lit to show the pawn you moved. - 5 Press the Key next to the pawn symbol again, and the computer will show the location of the pawn the computer moved - EXCEPT the file LED will be flashing to signify the pawn is black. - 6 Press the Key next to the pawn symbol again, and the 7 LED will light with the File LEDs flashing to show the location of the rest of the computer's pawns. - 7 Now press down on square H7.
+Note that the H LED goes out.
 By pressing down on this flashing square, you have cleared the black pawn off that square.
-Pressing square H7 once more will turn the H and 7 LEDs on steadily.
+Pressing square H7 once more will turn the H LED on steadily.
 Now a white pawn occupies that square.

-Step 7 illustrates how the board position can be altered in a case where most of the pieces are still on the board.

-If you wish to set up a position that includes only a few pieces, it is easier to first clear the board of all pieces in the computer's memory and then assign the few pieces to their appropriate squares.
+The above example illustrates how the board positions can be altered in a case where most of the pieces are still on the board.
+If you wish to set up a position that includes only a few pieces, it is easier to first clear the board and then assign the few pieces to their appropriate squares.